nmwael/minimal-cli/README.md

 # Building a CLI with Quarkus, Kotlin and GraalVM

 This is a starter project for building a CLI with Quarkus, Kotlin and GraalVM.
-It's the result of my blog post on the same topic.
+It accompanies [my blog post](http://localhost:1313/2025/07/building-a-cli-with-quarkus-kotlin-and-graalvm/) on this topic.